 - lung cancer

 COPD and lung cancer are major health problems worldwide.
 These two diseases are linked in a number of ways.

 COPD and lung cancer have several common risk factors.
 Smoking is the number one risk factor for both diseases.
 Both are more likely if you breathe secondhand smoke, or are exposed to chemicals or other fumes in the workplace.

 There may be a genetic predisposition to developing both diseases.
 Also, the risk of developing either COPD or lung cancer increases with age.

-A 2015 study suggests they may actually be different aspects of the same disease, and that COPD could be a driving factor in lung cancer.
+A suggests they may actually be different aspects of the same disease, and that COPD could be a driving factor in lung cancer.

 In some cases, people don’t learn they have COPD until they’re diagnosed with lung cancer.